yetiiil/venice_building_height/README.md

 ### 📝 Step 1️⃣: Model Construction
 To find the plane with the largest support in the point cloud, we used the method [Segment_Plane](http://www.open3d.org/docs/release/python_api/open3d.geometry.PointCloud.html#open3d.geometry.PointCloud.segment_plane) from [Open3D](http://www.open3d.org/).
-This method has three arguments: distance_threshold defines the maximum distance a point can have to an estimated plane to be considered an inlier, ransac_n defines the number of points that are randomly sampled to estimate a plane, and num_iterations defines how often a random plane is sampled and verified.
-The function then returns the plane as (𝑎,𝑏,𝑐,𝑑) such that for each point (𝑥,𝑦,𝑧) on the plane we have 𝑎𝑥+𝑏𝑦+𝑐𝑧+𝑑=0.
+The function returns the plane as (𝑎,𝑏,𝑐,𝑑) where for each point (𝑥,𝑦,𝑧) on the plane we have 𝑎𝑥+𝑏𝑦+𝑐𝑧+𝑑=0.
 The function further returns a list of indices of the inlier points.

 ### 📝 Step 2️⃣: Map Construction